 The Ohio River Watershed Pollutant Reduction Program was initiated in 1995 and continued until 2010.
 Its goal was to generate information relevant to reducing levels of significant pollutants found in the Ohio River Basin.
 Objectives to accomplish this goal included determination of the extent and severity of waterborne pollutants, identification of sources, quantification of pollutant reductions necessary to achieve full beneficial uses, and development of strategies to achieve reductions on an interstate basis.

-The program was designed to be pollutant-specific – the current set of pollutants includes bacteria, dioxin, PCBs, chlordane, atrazine, phosphorus, and nitrogen.
+The program was designed to be pollutant-specific – the set of pollutants included bacteria, dioxin, PCBs, chlordane, atrazine, phosphorus, and nitrogen.
 These pollutants were identified to cause significant impairment to the beneficial uses of the Ohio River.